Things to do in New Orleans with Teens- or Anyone!

 Should I visit Bourbon Street with my teen?

-Although this is the most famous street in New Orleans, I am not a huge fan of crowds.
+Although this is the most famous street in New Orleans, I am not a massive fan of crowds.
 Even less of a fan of drunken crowds, we didn’t spend time on Bourbon Street.
 Even when I visited New Orleans with adults in the past, I have not spent much time there.
 One reason New Orleans is known as a party town is that you can drink freely on the street within the French Quarter.
 The drink of choice is the Hurricane, made of rum and fruit juices, usually in a souvenir glass.

 Jackson Square